A Traffic Management Framework for On-Demand Urban Air Mobility Systems: Simulation Results

 \section{Simulation Results}

-In this section, we demonstrate the performance of the VertiSync policy and compare it with a heuristic scheduling policy from the literature.
+In this section, we demonstrate the performance of the VertiSync policy and compare it with a heuristic traffic management policy from the literature.
 As a case study, we select the city of Los Angeles, which is anticipated to be an early adopter market due to the severe road congestion, existing infrastructure, and mild weather \cite{vascik2017constraint}.
 All the simulations were performed in MATLAB.

 We consider four vertiports located in Redondo Beach (vertiport $1$), Long Beach (vertiport $2$), and the Downtown Los Angeles area (vertiports $3$ and $4$).
 The choice of vertiport locations is adopted from \cite{vascik2017constraint}.
 Each vertiport is assumed to have $10$ vertipads.
 Figure~\ref{fig:LA-case-study} shows the network structure, where there are $8$ O-D pairs.
 We let the takeoff and landing separations $\takeofftau$ be $5$~[min] and let $\cruisetau = 0.5$~[min].
 We let the flight time for the O-D pairs $(1,2)$ and $(2,1)$ be $5$~[min], and for the rest of the O-D pairs be $8$~[min].
 We simulate this network during the morning period from 6:00-AM to 11:00-AM, during which the majority of demand originates from vertiports $1$ and $2$ to vertiports $3$ and $4$.
 We let the trip requests for each of the O-D pairs $(1,3)$, $(1,4)$, $(2,3)$, and $(2,4)$ follow a Poisson process with a piece-wise constant rate $\Arrivalrate{}(t)$.
 The demand for other O-D pairs is set to zero during the morning period.
 With a slight abuse of notation, we scale $\Arrivalrate{}(t)$ to represent the number of trip requests per $\takeofftau$ minutes.
-From Theorem~\ref{thm:necessary}, given $\Arrivalrate{}(t) = \Arrivalrate{}$, the necessary condition for the network to remain under-saturated is that $\Arrivalrate{} \leq \takeofftau/\cruisetau = 2.5$ trip requests per $\takeofftau$ minutes.
-Figure~\ref{fig:arrival-rate} shows $\Arrivalrate{}(t)$, where we have considered a heavy demand between 7:00-AM to 9:30-AM, i.e., $\rho := \Arrivalrate{}\cruisetau/\takeofftau \geq 0.9$, to model the morning rush hour.
-However, it is assumed that the rate of trip requests per $\takeofftau$ minutes is less than $2.5$.
+From Theorem~\ref{thm:necessary}, given $\Arrivalrate{}(t) = \Arrivalrate{}$, the necessary condition for the network to remain under-saturated is that $\Arrivalrate{} \leq \takeofftau/4\cruisetau = 2.5$ trip requests per $\takeofftau$ minutes, i.e., $\rho := 4\Arrivalrate{}\cruisetau/\takeofftau \leq 1$.
+Figure~\ref{fig:arrival-rate} shows $\Arrivalrate{}(t)$, where we have considered a heavy demand between 7:00-AM to 9:30-AM to model the morning rush hour, i.e., $\rho(t) = 4\Arrivalrate{}(t)\cruisetau/\takeofftau \in [0.9,1)$ between 7:00-AM to 9:30-AM.